Extensible Style Language

 To subscribe to the digest, use the form at http://www.mulberrytech.com/lists/subscribe-unsubscribe.html, fill out the forms that are presented, respond to the emailed confirmation message, and after your subscription is successful, select “My Settings” and click the box beside “Daily Digests”.

 Only subscribers can post to XSL-List, and only from the exact address they used when they subscribed.

 There is no restriction on what may be posted to XSL-List provided it is related to XSL.
-Items concerning XML but without a direct connection to XSL should be posted to a XML-related list instead of to XSL-List.
+Items concerning XML but without a direct connection to XSL should be posted to an XML-related list instead of to XSL-List.
 Items related to DSSSL should be posted to the DSSSList.

 Do not begin your subject line with “help” or “subscribe” since the list software will bounce the message because it looks like it is an administrative request.
-Similarly, expect messages with subject lines that contain these or similar words that are often used in administrative requests (“remove”, “unsubscribe”, “delete”) to be delayed.
-They will be sent to the list owner/moderator, who will approve them for posting, a process that takes time.

 It is best to start a new message for a new thread.
 Do not start a new thread by replying to an unrelated message and just changing the subject line, since the header of your message will contain references to the previous message and your new message will appear in the archive as one of the replies to the original message.

 Both subscribers to the full list (email@example.com) and subscribers to the digest (firstname.lastname@example.org) should post their messages to email@example.com; the messages will be received by both subscribers to the list and subscribers to the digest.

 - Check that your question isn’t already answered in the XSL FAQ at http://www.dpawson.co.uk/.